 There are some free products to check the service quality.

 To order your ANSYS Fluent project (CFD simulation and training), contact our experts via [email protected], online support, and WhatsApp.

-The present problem simulates the fluid flow inside a tube with a U-shaped bend.
+The present problem simulates the fluid flow inside a tube with a U-shaped bend by ANSYS Fluent software.
 The simulation was performed and validated according to the information and results of the reference article “Laminar flow and heat transfer in U-bends: The effect of secondary flows in ducts with partial and full curvature“.
 The fluid defined inside the tube was therminol; Its properties include density equal to 793.9 kg.m-3, specific heat capacity equal to 2315 j.kg-1.K-1, thermal conductivity equal to 0.116 Wm-1.K-1 and viscosity equal to 0.00173 kg.m-1.s-1.

 The simulation has been done in different Reynolds numbers according to the paper.
 The present simulation has been done in Reynolds number of 1000, which according to the formula related to Reynolds number in the paper, the inlet velocity in the pipe is equal to 0.21791 m.s-1.
 In this model, the thermal boundary condition on the pipe wall is used; So that a constant heat flux of 1156 W.m-2.K-1 is defined on the pipe wall.
 The purpose of the present problem is to investigate the behavior of the flowing fluid in the pipe and its heat transfer in the passage through the pipe bend.